testit-tms/adapters-java/testit-adapter-junit5/Readme.md

 Annotations can be used to specify information about autotest.

 Description of Annotations (\* - required):
-- `WorkItemID` - linking an autotest to a test case
+- `WorkItemIds` - linking an autotest to a test case
 - \*`DisplayName` - name of the autotest in the Test IT system
 - \*`ExternalID` - ID of the autotest within the project in the Test IT System
 - `Title` - title in the autotest card and the step card